 At CES we have a small team of young-hearted, dedicated people ready to help you, so you can focus on the things that really matter during your stay abroad.

 World-class medical faculty and European Public Health programme

-Students in the Public Health & Medicine in Europe programme are directly enrolled at Maastricht University and able to take classes from the prestigious Faculty of Health, Medicine and Life Sciences (FHML).
-Courses can also be taken at the highly selective liberal arts and sciences programme from University College Maastricht.
+Students are directly enrolled at Maastricht University (UM) and able to take classes at the prestigious Faculty of Health, Medicine and Life Sciences (FHML) and the highly selective Liberal Arts and Sciences programme at the Faculty of Science and Engineering (FSE).

 Maastricht University uses the ECTS (European Credit Transfer System) to measure academic progress.
 Maastricht University courses typically have between 5-12 ECTS.
 How ECTS transfer depends on a student’s home university or college.
 Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).

 You can earn a minimum of 24 and maximum of 32 ECTS per semester at CES.
 This is considered a full semester workload and usually transfers back as 15 American credit hours.
 CES advisors help students select classes to meet the requirements of their home university.